Frequently Asked Questions

 There are four basic installation techniques for hardwood flooring.

-- Nail Down – the boards are fastened to a plywood subfloor using cleats or staples
+2. Nail Down with glue assist - the boards are fastened to a plywood subfloor using cleats or staples along with adhesive.
+This method is recommended for floors 4 ¾” and wider in width

 Many people choose a wood species based on its hardness, thinking that a harder wood will be more durable and resistant to wear and damage.
 While this is true to some extent, the fact is that all hardwoods can be dented and scratched, even with the toughest finish.
 So it’s more important to choose a floor based on its visual appearance.